About DoubleNine Analytics.

 All compensation data comes from electronically filed IRS Form 990 returns.
 Form 990 Part VII requires tax-exempt organizations to report compensation for their officers, directors, trustees, key employees, and highest-compensated employees.

-Electronic filings are publicly available through the IRS and are sourced from the GivingTuesday Data Commons, which maintains a public archive of IRS Form 990 XML filings.
+Electronic filings are publicly available through the IRS and are sourced from the GivingTuesday Data Commons, which maintains a public archive of Form 990 XML filings.
 Electronic filing covers approximately 60–65% of all Form 990 filers.
 Organizations with gross receipts above $200,000 or total assets above $500,000 are required to file the full Form 990; smaller organizations file Form 990-EZ, which is also included in our dataset where Part VII compensation data is present.

 Coverage

-The DoubleNine database currently includes 1,007,436 compensation benchmarking records across 160,062 mission-driven nonprofit organizations, covering tax years 2021 through 2024.
-Our full dataset spans 385,971 total organizations across all 50 states, Washington D.C., and U.S. territories.
+The DoubleNine database currently includes 1,797,083 compensation records across 161,754 mission-driven nonprofits, covering tax years 2019–2025.
+Our full dataset spans 678,675 total organizations across all 50 states, Washington D.C., and U.S. territories.

 Title standardization